openearth/aeolis-python/docs/user/model_description.rst

 change over one time step are not used as an estimate of the total bed level change in one year, which would be far too high.

-The optimal growth rate for certain vegetation species in dune environments is depending upon sediment burial (Maun, 1998).
-The optimal burial rate for maximum vegetation growth for marram grass for the neighbouring Dutch coast is around 0.31 m/year with a burying tolerance of 0.78 to 0.96 m burial/year (Nolet et al., 2018).
-This optimal value is used in the model. :math:`V_{\text{ver}}` contains information of meteorological and local conditions that enhance or inhibit vegetation growth process (Danin, 1991; Hesp, 1991).
+The optimal growth rate for certain vegetation species in dune environments is depending upon sediment burial :cite:`Maun1998`.
+The optimal burial rate for maximum vegetation growth for marram grass for the neighbouring Dutch coast is around 0.31 m/year with a burying tolerance of 0.78 to 0.96 m burial/year :cite:`Nolet2018`.
+This optimal value is used in the model. :math:`V_{\text{ver}}` contains information of meteorological and local conditions that enhance or inhibit vegetation growth process :cite:`Danin1991`, :cite:`Hesp1991`.

 .. _fig-Veg_growth: